ad

 Credential Image Credential Image

-This program is approved by the Private Training Institutions Branch (PTIB) of British Columbia.
-CDI College is designated by the Education Quality Assurance (EQA).
+This program is approved by the Registrar of the Private Training Institutions Branch (PTIB) of British Columbia.
+CDI College is also designated by the Education Quality Assurance (EQA).

 Program Intro Background